Which grocery stores will be open on Christmas Eve and Christmas Day 2023?

 Stores open on Christmas Eve, closed Christmas Day

-- ALDI: Many ALDI stores will close at 4 p.m. on Christmas Eve, according to the company’s website.
-You can find your local store’s hours online.
+- ALDI: All ALDI stores will close at 4 p.m. on Christmas Eve, according to the company’s website.

 - Big Lots: Stores will be open from 7 a.m. to 7 p.m. on Christmas Eve, a representative tells Nexstar.